novisci/kpipe-event-template/README.md

 The library converts the template's field references into objects which provide a custom `toJSON()` function which directly produces the field reference's value given the current row of data.
-This ensures that the expensive parsing of the field reference syntax is performed once producing a single function returning the value of the field reference for a given row of data.
+This ensures that the expensive parsing of the field reference syntax is performed once producing a single function returning the value of that field reference for a given row of data.

 For example: